JabRef/jabref/CONTRIBUTING.md

 For newcomers, [FLOSS Coach](http://www.flosscoach.com/) might be helpful.
 It contains steps to get start with JabRef development.

-Please keep in mind that JabRef relies on Java 6 due to the availability of Java 6 on older Mac OS X operating system.

 In case you have any questions, you can use our [GITTER channel](https://gitter.im/JabRef/jabref) or use our [developers mailinglist](https://lists.sourceforge.net/lists/listinfo/jabref-devel).